Russia's Bolshoi calls off premiere of Nureyev ballet

 The long awaited premiere of the ballet about Rudolf Nureyev, one of the first Soviet artists to defect to the West, was due to be held on July 11 but the Bolshoi said on its website late on Saturday it would not take place.

-The theatre gave no reason for calling off the performance but said it would hold a briefing about the postponement on Monday.
+The theater gave no reason for calling off the performance but said it would hold a briefing about the postponement on Monday.

 Serebrennikov said it was the theatre's decision but declined to comment on the reasons for the delay, according to the Vedomosti business daily.